ljsinclair/ljsinclair/the-power-of-the-doctor.md

 ## Load the canon!

-The Master's dastardly plan to **erase** The Doctor from the universe in The Power of The Doctor is an extension of this incarnation's hatred which began with [Spyfall](https://en.wikipedia.org/wiki/Spyfall_(Doctor_Who)) then continued into [The Timeless Children](https://en.wikipedia.org/wiki/The_Timeless_Children).
-And it's not a new sentiment by the way[^09e7].

 It's said that what's transmitted is canon, the fact of the show, and can't be undone.
+This means we must respect the premise offered at the conclusion of The Power of The Doctor[^13ed].

+### Squint and you'll see it

-With this in mind, we have to accept the premise that the 14th Doctor has come about because of the Master's meddling in The Power of The Doctor.
+The 14th Doctor has the face of the 10th presumably because of the Master's meddling in The Power of The Doctor.
 Call it a **Reversion** rather than a **Regeneration** if you like.

 And if you're going there, why not give the fans a real surprise and give then a Doctor that has only appeared briefly in other episodes, and never got a full series of their own; say for instance [Paul McGann's 8th Doctor](https://en.wikipedia.org/wiki/Eighth_Doctor) or [Jo Martin's Fugitive Doctor](https://en.wikipedia.org/wiki/Fugitive_Doctor)?
 It's not like the showrunners would've had to look far; they both appeared in the episode!

 For my money, either of these would have been far more exciting than Tennant who has already had a full three year run, plus specials on top and an appearance as the 10th in the 50th anniversary special [The Day of The Doctor](https://en.wikipedia.org/wiki/The_Day_of_the_Doctor).

-### Erasing The Doctor
+## The dastardly plan to erase the Doctor

-The Master's hate is directed at the 13th Doctor, and it is she who is responsible for saving all her incarnations from erasure.
+Jody Whittaker's final adventure involves a complex storyline, which includes attempts by her nemesis [The Master](https://en.wikipedia.org/wiki/The_Master_(Doctor_Who)) played by Sacha Dhawan to erase all incarnations of The Doctor from existence.

+His hate isn't new[^09e7], and in this case is the result of discoveries revealed in [Spyfall](https://en.wikipedia.org/wiki/Spyfall_(Doctor_Who)) then continued into [The Timeless Children](https://en.wikipedia.org/wiki/The_Timeless_Children).

+### Real world parallels

 There's interesting real-world parallels here; and when I say *interesting* I'm actually talking about toxic fandom whose members have been screaming like cut pigs ever since [Jodie Whittaker got the role back in 2017](https://arstechnica.com/gaming/2017/07/doctor-who-jodie-whittaker-13th-doctor/).
 Here's a small sample: